Vermont’s Legislative Process

 state employees.
 Members who commute to

-The compensation and expense reimbursement for the Speaker of the House and the President Pro Tempore of the Senate receive an annual salary of $10,350.00.
-The Speaker and the President Pro Tem of the Senate also receive a weekly salary of $716.33 while they are in session and the same meals and room expenses provided to the members of the House and Senate.
+The compensation and expense reimbursement for the Speaker of the House and the President Pro Tempore of the Senate are set forth in 32 V.S.A. §1051.
+The Speaker and the President Pro Tem of the Senate also receive a weekly salary while they are in session and the same meals and room expenses provided to the members of the House and Senate.
 The Speaker and the President Pro Tempore also receive an annual salary.
 The annual and weekly salary are adjusted annually by the cost of living adjustment negotiated for State employees.

 The legislature convenes in regular sessions on the first Wednesday following the first Monday in the month of January of odd numbered years.
 It also meets usually on the first Tuesday of even numbered years for an Adjourned Session.
 There is no time limit on the length of the sessions, although they usually end between the middle of April and the middle of May.
 Special sessions of the Legislature may be called by the Governor.
 These are usually called for a specific purpose, but the Legislature may deal with any issue it wants when called into a special session.